amirrezarajabi/amirrezarajabi/README.md

 ## About me
-AmirReza Rajabi, Bsc student of Computer Engineering at AmirKabir University of Technology.
+AmirReza Rajabi, B.Sc. student of Computer Engineering at AmirKabir University of Technology.

 ## Interests
 - Machine Learning